peakphp/docs/index.md

 layout: default
 ---

+#Peak <span class="small">v4.0</small>
-Peak is a fast, unopinionated and minimalist web framework based on PHP.
+#####Fast, unopinionated and minimalist web framework based on PHP.
 It is built around HTTP Request and Middlewares and is fully compatible with PSR-7, PSR-11, PSR-15.

-Peak v4 is very flexible, efficient, adhere to the Liskov substitution principle so you can use your favorites packagist libraries.
+Peak is very flexible, efficient, adhere to the Liskov substitution principle so you can use your favorites packagist libraries.

  - Requirements
  - [Quick start](quickstart)